thatfiredev/Tocha/README.md

 ### Prerequisites

-To install Tocha, you'll need:
+To install and deploy Tocha, you'll need:
 - [Node.js](https://nodejs.org/en/download/), which comes with the Node Package Manager (npm);
 - The [Firebase CLI](https://github.com/firebase/firebase-tools) which can be installed using `npm install -g firebase-tools`.
 See full installation details